NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 In this case we forcibly remove any "stale" lock files when more than an hour old (3,600 seconds, `-l 3600`) as defensive measure.
 This would be appropriate for a short running script, when we can assume any leftover lockfiles beyond some threshold age are invalid.
 See [`man lockfile`](https://linux.die.net/man/1/lockfile) for additional options.

 ### Pedantic error checking
 It is always a good idea to perform error checking inside shell scripts, but especially so when running under cron.
-For example, when changing directories inside a scrpit:
+For example, when changing directories inside a script:
 ```bash
 # go to desired directory, exit on failure:
 cd /glade/work/${USER}/mydir || exit 1